magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 1. Fill in the fields.
 1. Click **Submit**.

-You **must log in** to the Help Center using your Magento account in order to submit a support ticket.
+You **must log in** to the Help Center using your Magento Account in order to submit a support ticket.
 Until you are logged in, [the **Submit a ticket** button will not be displayed](#no-submit-link).

-<h4 id="submit-ticket-magento-account-page">Magento account page</h4>
+<h4 id="submit-ticket-magento-account-page">Magento Account page</h4>

-To submit a new support ticket using your Magento account page, follow these steps:
+To submit a new support ticket using your Magento Account page, follow these steps:

-1. Log in to your Magento account.
+1. Log in to your Magento Account.
 See [detailed instructions](http://docs.magento.com/m2/ee/user_guide/magento/magento-account-create.html) in our user guide.
 1. Click the **Support** tab.    ![magento_account_support_tab.png](assets/magento_account_support_tab.png)
 1. The Help Center start page loads for you.
 1. Click **Submit a ticket** in the upper-right corner.